aws/aws-cdk/packages/aws-cdk-lib/aws-apigatewayv2-integrations/README.md

 WebSocket integrations connect a route to backend resources.
 The following integrations are supported in the CDK.

+For an overview of how to integrate your WebSocket API, refer to [Invoking your backend integration](https://docs.aws.amazon.com/apigateway/latest/developerguide/apigateway-websocket-api-routes-integrations.html).

 ### Lambda WebSocket Integration

 Lambda integrations enable integrating a WebSocket API route with a Lambda function.
 When a client connects/disconnects